hyoshioka0128/BusinessApplication-ReleaseNotes.ja-jp/articles/October18/powerapps/new-admin-analytics-reports.md

 ---
-title: "新しい管理分析レポート"
+title: New admin analytics reports
-description: "新しい PowerApps、Microsoft Flow、およびアプリ用 Common Data Service の使用状況レポートをすべての管理者が利用できます"
+description: New PowerApps, Microsoft Flow, and Common Data Service for Apps usage reports available to all admins
 author: jamesol-msft
 manager: KVivek
 ms.date: 9/11/2018